AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 ```
 Description：

-- `helloWorld` the contract object created
+- `helloWorld` is the contract object built before
-- `methods` specify the call method
+- `methods` specifies that the methods in the contract will be obtained
-- `getName` the function of the HelloWorld contract, which has no  parameter
+- `getName` is a method in the HelloWorld contract.
+This method has no input parameters, so the input parameters are empty
-- `call` specify query method
+- `call`  indicates the query method
-- `function` callback result,we can use console.log to print info.
+- `function`  is a callback function that will process the result of the call.
+Here we print the execution result through `console.log`

 ------------------